ssesselmann/impulse/README.md

 20) Program now auto detects negative pulse direction and inverts samples
 21) Modified devise list to only show input devices
 22) Wrapped shape function in a try: except: in case no audio device is available.
+23) Fixed an issue where the x axis changed scale when comparison was switched on.

 Things to do